Should I Mist My Money Tree? (+Ideal Humidity)

 In a dry area or during winter, misting the leaves with a spray bottle can increase the humidity around the plant.

-However, misting might not be sufficient as the water can evaporate fast, which will not help increase the humidity for your plants.
+However, misting might not be sufficient as the water can evaporate fast, which will not help increase your plants’ humidity.

 You need to look for alternate methods that are more efficient than misting.